 6 must not provide for the transfer of property (other than money) to a creditor; and

-7 if the agreement provides for the remuneration of the administrator of the agreement, the remuneration must be specified and must be expressed as a fixed percentage of the total amounts payable by the debtor under the agreement in respect of the provable debts.
+7 if the agreement provides for the remuneration of the administrator of the agreement, the remuneration must be specified and expressed as a fixed percentage of the total amounts payable by the debtor under the agreement in respect of the provable debts.
 The administrator is entitled to take as remuneration the specified percentage of each payment made by the debt.

 For further information about the formal requirements of a part IX agreement, visit the AFSA website (at www.afsa.gov.au).